 When you have found that ideal tool to help you solve your problem, don’t switch tools.
 Many developers switch tools as soon as they find new ones in the market.
 Although trying out other tools may be essential to find your ideal option, you should stick to one tool as soon as you find it.
 Don’t play with other tools as this practice can make you lose track of solving your problem.

 Having Algorithms Become Obsolete as Soon as Data Grows

-ML algorithms will always require much data when being trained.
-Often, these ML algorithms will be trained over a particular data set and then used to predict future data, a process which you can’t easily anticipate.
+Machine Learning algorithms will always require much data when being trained.
+Often, these Machine Learning algorithms will be trained over a particular data set and then used to predict future data, a process which you can’t easily anticipate.
 The previously “accurate” model over a data set may no longer be as accurate as it once was when the set of data changes.
-For a system that changes slowly, the accuracy may still not be compromised; however, if the system changes rapidly, the ML algorithm will have a lesser accuracy rate given that the past data no longer applies.
+For a system that changes slowly, the accuracy may still not be compromised; however, if the system changes rapidly, the Machine Learning algorithm will have a lesser accuracy rate given that the past data no longer applies.

 Getting Bad Predictions to Come Together With Biases

 Machine Learning algorithms can pinpoint the specific biases which can cause problems for a business.
 An example of this problem can occur when a car insurance company tries to predict which client has a high rate of getting into a car accident and tries to strip out the gender preference given that the law does not allow such discrimination.
 Even without gender as a part of the data set, the algorithm can still determine the gender through correlates and eventually use gender as a predictor form.